-Author has written 1 story for Spiritual.
+Author has written 2 stories for Spiritual, and Historical.

 "A teenage girl about 17 named Diane had gone to visit some friends one evening and time passed quickly as each shared their various experiences of the past year.
 She ended up staying longer than planned, and had to walk home alone.
 She wasn't afraid because it was a small town and she lived only a few blocks away.

 As she walked along under the tall elm trees, Diane asked God to keep her safe from harm and danger.
 When she reached the alley, which was a short cut to her house, she decided to take it.
 However, halfway down the alley she noticed a man standing at the end as though he were waiting for her.
 She became uneasy and began to pray, asking for God's protection.
 Instantly a comforting feeling of quietness and security wrapped round her, she felt as though someone was walking with her.
 When she reached the end of the alley, she walked right past the man and arrived home safely.